Water is one of the essential things on this planet!

 It is a fact that water flushes toxins out of the body.

-kidneys use water to help to rid your body of toxins and waste products.
-If you do not take in enough water, then your kidneys will not function as well as they can do.
+Kidneys use water to help to rid your body of toxins and waste products.
+If you do not take in enough water, your kidneys will not function as well as they can.

 How To Get A Toddler To Drink Water – 5 Ways

 This first tip is easy!
-Simply cut some fruit slices and add them to your toddler’s drink.
+Cut some fruit slices and add them to your toddler’s drink.

-You can buy cups and bottles that hold fruit inside the cup or bottle to release some awesome flavor into the water.
+You can buy cups and bottles that hold fruit inside the cup or bottle to release some excellent flavor into the water.

 - Black currents

-You could also consider freezing these slices of fruit to add to your toddler’s water on hot days.
-Your toddler will find it refreshing, and tasty!
+You could also consider freezing these fruit slices to add to your toddler’s water on hot days.
+Your toddler will find it refreshing and tasty!

 Be A Role Model